DRAGNLabs/301r_retnet/README.md

 **Usage in Our Project:**

-TorchScale's integration into our workflow has been very helpful, with its utilities being utilized across various stages of model development—from initial training to final evaluation.
-This has enabled us to conduct a thorough and nuanced comparison of RetNet and Transformer models.
+TorchScale's integration into our workflow has been very helpful, being utilized across various stages of model development from initial training to final evaluation.
+This enables us to conduct a thorough and nuanced comparison of RetNet and Transformer models.

 ## Benchmarking and Results

 We use EleutherAI's open-source language model evaluation harness to empirically evaluate our models across a suite of different standardized tasks.
 These are largely 2-5 option multiple choice tasks, thus a randomly initialized language model will score 50-20% randomly guessing.

-You can find more information in the Results section of our paper [Are You Using Retentive Networks?]().
+You can find more information in the Results section of our paper [Are You Using Retentive Networks?](301R_Retnet_paper.pdf).

 ## Acknowledgments